-Radio: Used to set radio network parameters, such as system ID, frequency and bitrate.
+Radio: Used to set radio network parameters, such as system ID, frequency, and bitrate.
 See Chapter 4 "Configuring the Radio Network".

-Token Ring: Used to set the Token Ring Parameters See Chapter 5 "Configuring the Token Ring Port".
+Ethernet or Token Ring: Used to set the Ethernet or Token Ring Parameters See Chapter 5 "Configuring the Ethernet or Token Ring Port".

-Ident: Used to set various network identifiers such as Node Names, Network ID, and Internet Address.
+Ident: Used to set various infrastructure identifiers such as Node Names, Network ID, and Internet Address.
 See Chapter 6 "Setting the Network Identifiers".